intervia/urlredir/README.md

 1.- Send 404 errors from .htaccess:
 ErrorDocument 404 /error.php

-Note: if you are using a CMS that redirects all traffic to the index file such as Wordpress or Magento, you must include the code at the beginning of index.php tead of creating an error file.
+Note: if you are using a CMS that redirects all traffic to the index file such as Wordpress or Magento, you must include the code at the beginning of index.php instead of redirecting errors and creating an error file.

 2.- Create an error.php file or insert this code at the start of index.php: